ericyd/ericyd.github.io/index.md

 This website exists, I can be sure,

-because you requested it.
+because you requested its

-And now some server responded with
+contents, and a server responded with

 this unique sequence of bits.